UmeanNever/NovelSum/README.md

 ```
 </details>

-*For more information and a detailed introduction to NovelSum and NovelSelect, please refer to our paper.*
+*For more details on the implementation and methodology of NovelSum and NovelSelect, please refer to our paper.*

 *Regarding the code for fine-tuning LLMs, in general, using popular fine-tuning frameworks such as llama-factory can work well, and the practical differences are typically small.
 Our own fine-tuning code is adapted from [FastChat](https://github.com/lm-sys/FastChat/tree/main).
 If you're interested, you can refer to Issue [#8](https://github.com/UmeanNever/NovelSum/issues/8), which includes a concise version of our full code.*

 ## 🔍 Extensions

-In our implementation, we use pretrained base LLMs such as LLaMA-3-8B for sample embedding calculations, primarily for research purposes.
+In our implementation, we use pretrained base (i.e., non–instruction-tuned) LLMs such as LLaMA-3-8B for sample embedding calculations, primarily for research purposes.
 For practical applications, you may choose to employ SOTA LLM-based embedding models that have been fine-tuned specifically for embedding tasks to achieve potentially superior performance.

 Based on our comprehensive hyperparameter analysis, we recommend the following configuration for NovelSum and NovelSelect, which demonstrates generalizable alignment with model performance and facilitates the selection of high-quality datasets:
 - `density_power`: 0.5